Ottawa wants to postpone expanding medical assistance in dying for a year

 Cautious New Democrats

-NDP MP Alistair MacGregor said in a statement that he was concerned about the expansion and fully supported the one-year delay.
+NDP MP Alistair MacGregor said in a statement that he was concerned regarding the expansion and fully supported the one-year delay.
 “Liberals can’t just postpone it: they need to get better supports and treatment options for people with mental illness,” he said.

 The Senate will also have to approve the decision to postpone this expansion of medical assistance in dying until next year.